willemt/dogebox/protocol/one-folder-protocol.rst

  Pieces represent data chunks of *up to* 2mb in size.

 OFP uses a modified form of the Bittorrent Peer Wire Protocol to allow variable sized pieces.
 Some files can be held within a single piece, and might not take up all of the piece space.
-The Piece Log (mentioned in section 3) describes the size of each piece.
+The Piece Log (mentioned in section 2) describes the size of each piece.

  Files have a one-to-many relationship with pieces.
 This relationship is specified by a piece index (unsigned 32bit integer) and a number of pieces (unsigned 32bit integer).
-This is known as a piece range.
+This pair of integers is known as a piece range.

 This means that files must be mapped to a contiguous range of pieces (the ordering is based off the piece index).
 For example, readme.txt could have a piece start index of 2 with a piece range of 3, ie. readme.txt is made up of pieces 2, 3, 4, 5.